nxp-imx/arm-computelibrary-imx/NXPReleaseNotes.md

 # ARM Compute Library NXP Release Notes

 ## Overview

+NXP releases a fork of [ACL](https://github.com/ARM-software/ComputeLibrary) in order to optimize it for the [NXP i.MX8 series](https://www.nxp.com/products/processors-and-microcontrollers/arm-processors/i-mx-applications-processors/i-mx-8-processors:IMX8-SERIES) of applications processors.
+As a member of the [Linaro Machine Learning Initiative](https://www.mlplatform.org/), the intetion is to differ from the upstream repository only with changes, which are specific to the processors and upstream all changes that are valid.

-The latest release notes are for the ARM Compute Library (ACL) release 20.02.01.
-The purpose of this release is to adapt the [original ACL 20.02.01](https://github.com/ARM-software/ComputeLibrary) and optimize it for the NXP i.MX8 series.
-Only NEON/CPU backend is supported, OpenCL backend is not tested, but it can be used experimentally.
-To take advantage of GPU and NPU acceleration on NXP i.MX8, we strongly suggest using [Arm NN with the VSI NPU backend](https://source.codeaurora.org/external/imx/armnn-imx).
+Only NEON/CPU backend is supported, OpenCL backend is not tested, but it can be used experimentally to run it on a GPU (if available).
+OpenCL 1.2 is available on most i.MX8 processors, so with a few hacks, such as removing the dependency on uniform workgroup size, it is able to run.
+However, we do not guarantee that it will work correctly and generally suggest not to use it.
+Instead, to take advantage of GPU and NPU acceleration on [NXP i.MX8](https://www.nxp.com/products/processors-and-microcontrollers/arm-processors/i-mx-applications-processors/i-mx-8-processors:IMX8-SERIES), we strongly suggest using [Arm NN with the VSI NPU backend](https://source.codeaurora.org/external/imx/armnn-imx).

 ## How to compile and execute ACL mannualy
 - Clone the [NXP repository](https://source.codeaurora.org/external/imx/arm-computelibrary-imx)